cortexproject/cortex/docs/guides/ingesters-scaling-up-and-down.md

 ## Scaling down

 A running ingester holds several hours of time series data in memory, before they're flushed to the long-term storage.
-When an ingester shutdowns, because of a scale down operation, the in-memory data must not be discarded in order to avoid any data loss.
+When an ingester shuts down, because of a scale down operation, the in-memory data must not be discarded in order to avoid any data loss.

 The procedure to adopt when scaling down ingesters depends on your Cortex setup: